Mattallmighty/HA-Spotify-Podcast-Player/FAQ.md

 ## General Questions

-### What is Spotify Podcast Player?
+### What is HA Spotify Podcast Player?

-Spotify Podcast Player is a Home Assistant integration that allows you to automatically play specific podcast episodes on your media players based on filter criteria.
+HA Spotify Podcast Player is a Home Assistant integration that allows you to automatically play specific podcast episodes on your media players based on filter criteria.
 It's perfect for automating daily news podcasts or specific segments.

 ### Do I need a Spotify Premium account?